Cannabinoid: Cannabis plant profile

+Historically, cannabis was classified into two main species based on structural traits: Cannabis indica and Cannabis sativa.
+Cannabis indica is a relatively short plant with broad leaves, while Cannabis sativa is a taller plant with thinner leaves.
+However, modern taxonomic proposals suggests a single species, Cannabis sativa L., which is further divided into different strains according to their cannabinoid content.
+Due to the intensive selective breeding, many modern strains do not strictly align with their traditional indica or sativa lineage anymore.

 Cannabis plants vary widely in their cannabinoid profiles due to selective breeding.
 Hemp strains are bred for low THC content, often for fiber, while medical strains may prioritize high CBD, and recreational strains target high THC or specific balances.
 Quantitative analysis uses gas chromatography (GC), or GC combined with mass spectrometry (GC/MS), to measure cannabinoid content.
 Liquid chromatography (LC) can differentiate acid (e.g., THCA, CBDA) and neutral (e.g., THC, CBD) forms.
 Legal restrictions in many countries hinder consistent monitoring of cannabinoid profiles.

 Pharmacology

 Cannabinoids are administered via smoking, vaporizing, oral ingestion, transdermal patch, intravenous injection, sublingual absorption, or rectal suppository.
 Most are metabolized in the liver by cytochrome P450 enzymes, mainly CYP 2C9.
 Inhibiting CYP 2C9 can extend intoxication. Δ^{9}-THC is metabolized to 11-hydroxy-Δ^{9}-THC and then 9-carboxy-THC, detectable in the body for weeks due to their lipophilic nature and storage in fat.
 The entourage effect suggests that terpenes modulate cannabinoid effects.